 In which countries is Sativex currently approved for spasticity in MS?

-Sativex is approved as a treatment for MS spasticity in 25 countries and is currently available on prescription in the UK, Spain, Germany, Canada, Denmark, Norway, Israel, Austria, Poland, Sweden and Italy with approvals or recommendations for approval in an additional 12 European countries, as well as Australia, New Zealand and Kuwait.GW anticipates commercial launches in the majority of these countries in the next 12 months.
+Sativex is approved as a treatment for MS spasticity in 27 countries and is currently available on prescription in the UK, Spain, Germany, Canada, Denmark, Norway, Italy, Israel, Iceland, Austria, Poland, Sweden, Finland, Switzerland and Lichtenstein with approvals or recommendations for approval in an additional 12 European countries, as well as Australia, New Zealand and Kuwait.GW anticipates commercial launches in the majority of these countries in the next 12 months.
 One additional country has recommended approval for Sativex (Ireland), and regulatory submissions are under review in 9 other countries (Bahrain, Egypt, Malaysia, Morocco, Oman, Qatar, Saudi Arabia, South Africa, United Arab Emirates).
 GW also intends to continue to seek and obtain approvals in other countries.

 With which other pharmaceutical companies is GW collaborating or to which it has licensed the marketing rights to Sativex?